The Amidah Prayer: A New Translation

 by Lois Tverberg

 In this passage in John, Jesus focuses on a seed, as he does in other parables about bearing fruit for God’s kingdom.
-But here, Jesus doesn’t just advise us to pluck out weeds of distraction that might choke the growth of our faith.
+But here, he doesn’t just advise us to pluck out weeds of distraction that might choke the growth of our faith.
 He proclaims that the seed itself needs to perish in order to multiply and bear fruit; that we need to die to our basic desires in order to live for Jesus and receive life that endures for eternity.

 The parable’s logic becomes clearer in light of the expectation of first-century disciples.
 A disciple was supposed to show utter dedication to his rabbi, acting as his “servant” and following him everywhere he taught.
 To do this one had to embrace a lifestyle of traveling, lack of comfort and sleep, as well as rigorous study of the Torah and the rabbi’s interpretation of it.
 Some quotes about it include,